Size15 inches (38 cm)

 - Has white bars alternating with grey to brown bars with a white to yellowish and brown caudal fin that has no spots.

-- Small juvenile has alternating yellow and black bars with a translucent tail.
-Its dorsal and anal fins are greatly enlarged.
+- Small juveniles have alternating yellow and black bars with translucent tails.
+The dorsal and anal fins are greatly enlarged.

 The sailfin tang has fewer and larger pharyngeal teeth compared to other Zebrasoma species.